drocheam/optrace/docs/source/usage/spectrum.rst

    >>> spec.centroid_wavelength()
    592.39585...

-The dominant wavelength is calculated using:
+The dominant wavelength is:

 .. doctest::

    >>> spec.dominant_wavelength()
    584.75088...

-When dominant or complementary are not existent (e.g. magenta can't be described by a wavelength), the values are set to NaN (not a number).
+When dominant or complementary are non-existent (e.g. magenta can't be described by a wavelength), the values are set to NaN (not a number).
-You can find a visualization on both dominant and complementary wavelengths `on this Wiki page <https://en.wikipedia.org/wiki/Dominant_wavelength>`__.
+You can find a visualization on both dominant and complementary wavelengths `on this Wikipedia page <https://en.wikipedia.org/wiki/Dominant_wavelength>`__.

-The FWHM (full width at half maximum) is calculated usin:
+The FWHM (full width at half maximum) is computed in the following way:

 .. doctest::

    >>> spec.fwhm()
    129.18529...

 The method calculates the smallest FWHM around the highest peak.
 While it is possible to calculate this value for all spectral shapes, it is only meaningful as width characterization for functions with a distinctive peak and an outward fall-off.
-For instance this metric does not make sense for a spectrum consisting of multiple separated bell-shaped curves.

 Power
 #############

-The spectral power can be calculated with:
+The total spectral power can be calculated with:

 .. doctest::